SumoLogic/sumologic-documentation/blog-cse/2023-07-13-application-update.md

 ### New RBAC Capabilities

-Reminder: Earlier this week, we introduced new RBAC capabilities for Cloud SIEM Enterprise (CSE): *View Entities* and *Manage Entities*.
+Reminder: Earlier this week, we introduced new RBAC capabilities for Cloud SIEM: *View Entities* and *Manage Entities*.
 Users with the built-in administrator role received these capabilities automatically, but **admins must manually add these capabilities** to other roles as appropriate.
 If a user does not have either role, they will not be able to see Entity details or interact with or manage Entities in any way.

 ### Minor Changes and Enhancements